Integralist/Blog-Posts/Introduction-to-Ruby.md

 …but as you can see it's not as nice to look at or easy to read.

-You can also add new methods to an existing objects just by prefixing the name of the method with the relevant object…
+You can also add new methods to an existing object just by prefixing the name of the method with the relevant object…

 ```
 def Math.someNewThing (x)